momentohq/public-dev-docs/docs/develop/api-reference/auth-tokens.md

 For role, there are two managed roles to assign, `TopicRole.PublishSubscribe` and `TopicRole.SubscribeOnly`.
 Custom roles are not supported.
 Using the SubscribeOnly role allows only subscribing to topics, whereas using the PublishSubscribe role allows publishing and subscribing to topics.

 For cache, only topics within that cache's namespace are allowed by the permission.
-This can be set to the built-in `AllCache` value or a string specifically naming a cache.
+This can be set to the built-in `AllCaches` value or a string specifically naming a cache.

 For topic, this can be set to the built-in `AllTopics` value, which gives access to all topics in the cache(s) defined in cache or it can be a string with a specific topic name.